samaratrilling/offset/offset/wednesday/readme.md

 Secondly, there is a difference between Points and Pairs.
 Points are cells on the game board, Pairs are two Points logically grouped together.
 So in a movePair mp, mp.x is one of the points, and mp.y is another. if mp.x and mp.y satisfy the constraints of our p and q values, then validateMove(mp) will return true.
 Furthermore, validateMove(mp) will only return true if mp.x.value = mp.x.value (this is the same as saying you can only pair up two cells that have the same number of coins).

-This solutions totally works at this point, and can totally crush the dummy player.
-However, one bug I'm still working on is getting the player to make all available moves at the end of the game.
-As of now, the simulator warns me that there are still valid moves to be made, but the player isn't making them.
-I'll try to work this out tomorrow.
+This solutions totally works at this point, and can crush the dummy player.
+However, one small bug I've observed and am still working on understading is this: at the very end of the game, the simulator sometimes complains that our player has valid moves left, but is not making them.
+Not totally sure what the issue is, and it seems to not be affecting our player until the last 5 - 10 turns, but I'll try to work it out tomorrow.